What's the cost of an outdoor kitchen? Everything you need to know about budgeting for your very own alfresco hub

-It most certainly is possible to DIY an outdoor kitchen on a budget and it will suffice until you decide you want a more permanent fixture.
-The amount of space you have will also be a factor, a small outdoor kitchen will in theory cost less than a large design - rather like standard kitchens in our homes.
+Still, it is possible to try out DIY outdoor kitchen ideas if you're on a budget, and it will suffice until you decide you want a more permanent fixture.
+The amount of space you have will also be a factor, so if you're limited with space, you might find focusing on small outdoor kitchen ideas will save you money.

 How much does an outdoor kitchen cost?

-So how much does an outdoor kitchen cost?
-There are many factors to consider...
+So, what's the cost of an outdoor kitchen?
+There are several factors to consider...

 'An outdoor kitchen can be a great addition to any backyard or garden area.
 However, the cost of setting up an outdoor kitchen varies widely depending on many factors such as size and complexity, material used, craftsmanship, innovation, creativity and labour costs,' says Mara Rypacek Miller, managing director, Industville.